 Once your son or daughter has been admitted to the University of Texas they will need to attend one of six Orientation Programs offered in June and July.
 We encourage you to sign up and attend the Family Orientation program offered at the same time.
 This is a great opportunity to be introduced to the University and get additional information about the experience your son or daughter will have here.
 Morning sessions offered include sessions about the academic colleges and academic expectations of new students.
 In the afternoon, families can choose between more than ten sessions covering an array of valuable topics.

 A great way to get involved with the University is to join Texas Parents, the Parents' Association of The University of Texas at Austin.
 By joining Texas Parents, you can stay informed of important dates and events that impact you and your student and be a part of the Longhorn community.
 Take a look at the Texas Parents website for more information.

 We want our students' families to be here to celebrate with them when they graduate.
-There are College of Communication graduation ceremonies in both spring and fall of the year, and a larger University-wide commencemen each May.
+There are College of Communication graduation ceremonies in both spring and fall semesters, and a larger University-wide commencement each May.

 Parent and Family Resources